-Use profile policies and session settings to set two-factor authentication login requirements for users.
-All Salesforce user interface authentication methods, including username and password, delegated authentication, SAML single sign-on, and social sign-on through a third-party authentication provider, are supported.
-You can apply the two-factor authentication requirement to users in Salesforce orgs and Communities.
+Set two-factor authentication login requirements for users with profile policies and session settings.
+You can apply two-factor authentication requirements to all Salesforce user interface authentication methods, including username and password, delegated authentication, SAML single sign-on, and social sign-on through a third-party authentication provider.
+You can also apply the two-factor authentication requirement to users in Salesforce orgs and Communities.

 To require two-factor authentication for users assigned to a particular profile, edit the Session security level required at login profile setting.
-Then set session security levels in your org's session settings to apply the policy for particular login methods.
+Then set your org's session security levels to apply the policy for particular login methods.

-By default, the session security requirement at login for all profiles is None.
-You can edit a profile's Session Settings to change the requirement to High Assurance.
-When profile users with this requirement use a login method that grants standard-level security instead of high assurance, such as username and password, they're prompted to verify their identity with two-factor authentication.
+By default, the Session security requirement at login profile setting is None.
+You can edit a profile's session settings to change the requirement to High Assurance.
+When profile users with the High Assurance requirement use a login method that grants standard-level security instead of high assurance, they're prompted to verify their identity with two-factor authentication.
 After users authenticate successfully, they're logged in to Salesforce.

-You can edit the security level assigned to a login method in your org's Session Settings.
+You can edit the security level, either standard or high assurance, assigned to a login method in your org's session settings.

 Users with mobile devices can use the Salesforce Authenticator mobile app or another authenticator app for two-factor authentication.
 Internal users can connect the app to their account in the Advanced User Details page of their personal settings.
-If you set the High Assurance requirement on a profile, any profile user who doesn't already have Salesforce Authenticator or another authenticator app connected to their account is prompted to connect the app before they can log in.
+If you set the High Assurance requirement on a profile, profile users without the Salesforce Authenticator or another authenticator app are prompted to connect the app to their account.
 After they connect the app, they're prompted to use the app to verify their identity.

-Users with registered U2F security keys can use them for two-factor authentication.
+Users can use registered U2F security keys for two-factor authentication.